go-chassis/go-chassis/docs/user-guides/protocols.md

 **protocols.{protocol_server_name}.advertiseAddress**
-> *(optional, string)* server advertise address, if you use registry like service center, this address will be registered in registry, so that other service can discover your address
+> *(optional, string)* server advertise address, if you use registry like service center, this address will be registered in service center, so that other service can discover your address

 **protocols.{protocol_server_name}.listenAddress**
 > *(required, string)* server listen address, recommend to use 0.0.0.0:{port},